 28. Icelandic Sheepdog

-Highlights: Entertaining, Friendly, Curious
+Highlights: Delightful, Friendly, Curious

 The Icelandic Sheepdog was an ancient Viking companion and measures up to one and a half feet tall at the shoulder.
 Weighing 20-30lbs, the Icelandic Sheepdog is not the heaviest of middle-sized dogs.
 They just barely made the cut.